The global burden of Diabetes has become a huge cause of worry among health administrators all over the world.

 Probiotic foods combine yogurt, kefir, kimchi, and olives in brine.
-Number of people do not like the taste of these foods, or find them hard to get.
+The number of people do not like the taste of these foods or find them hard to get.

 Fortunately, a broad variety of probiotic supplements are accessible.
 You may have to experiment or discuss with a dietitian to find what kind works for you.

 This compound is found in different parts of particular plants.
 It is widely utilized in Asia for diabetes and also gastrointestinal conditions.